ArtedeCaderno-IFSULDEMINAS/Arte-de-Caderno/README.md

 ###ViaCep

 ####Get Cep (/cep/:cep)
 Retrieves from Viacep the address from a cep request.
 Method: get
 Response: viacep standard

 ###Validate CPF (/cpf/:cpf)
-Retrieves if a CPF is valid or not
+Retrieves if a CPF is valid or not.
+Format: only numbers
 Method: get
 Response: status 200 for `valid = true` or status 400 for `valid = false`